FActScore: Fine-grained Atomic Evaluation of Factual Precision in Long Form Text Generation: Estimating for Automatic Evaluation

-We consider variants of estimators, all based on zero-shot prompting of an LM referred to as an \textbf{\evalLM} to distinguish from a \subjectLM.
-Specifically, a {\em prompt}---whose construction methods differ across five variants---is fed into an \evalLM.
+The validation is based on zero-shot prompting of an LM referred to as an \textbf{\evalLM} to distinguish from an \subjectLM.
+Specifically, a {\em prompt}---whose construction methods differ across four variants---is fed into an \evalLM.
 The prediction is then made by comparing the conditional probability of \texttt{True} and \texttt{False} from the \evalLM.
-If the logit values are unavailable (e.g., commercial LMs like ChatGPT), the prediction is made based on whether the generated text contains \texttt{True} or \texttt{False}.\footnote{ An alternative prompting method is a \texttt{QA} approach, which generates a question and compares the answer to it and the expected answer~\citep{kryscinski2019evaluating,wang2020asking,gao2022attributed,manakul2023selfcheckgpt}.
-We empirically find our prompting better than the QA approach due to a lack of control in questions being generated.
-Details in Appendix~\ref{app:val-abl}. }
+If the logit values are unavailable (e.g., commercial LMs like ChatGPT), the prediction is made based on whether the generated text contains \texttt{True} or \texttt{False}.\footnote{ In Appendix~\ref{app:val-abl}, we compare with an alternative prompting that generates a question and compares the answer to it and the expected answer~\citep{kryscinski2019evaluating,wang2020asking,gao2022attributed,manakul2023selfcheckgpt}.
+We empirically find that our prompting performs better due to the lack of control over the questions being generated. }

-The five variants we consider are as follows.
+The four variants we consider are as follows.

-\textbf{No-context LM} uses \texttt{<atomic-fact> True or False?} as a prompt.
-This closely resembles \citet{kadavath2022language} who performed model calibration in short-form question answering.